Ericsson/CodeCompass/doc/docker_user_guide.md

 image.
 So, the developer image should be created first on the developer's machine.

-To create docker image that contains all necessary tool to make a CodeCompass
+To create docker image that contains all necessary tools to make a CodeCompass
 binary:

 ```bash